 Why, hello there Fall.
 I’ve certainly missed you.
 Like the mornings missed the cooled air and pumpkins missed lattes, and donuts, and well… just about everything.

-On those hot days, where summers is still hanging on with all she’s got, I’ll keep the milk cold and add in some ice of course.
-The flavor is just as divine.
-But most days, I’m savoring every sip of fall as it wraps me up in it’s pumpkin spice embrace.
+On those hot days, where summer is still hanging on with all she’s got, I’ll keep the milk cold and add in some ice.
+The flavor of this pumpkin spice latte recipe is just as divine.
+But most days, I’m savoring every sip of fall as it wraps me up in its pumpkin spice embrace.

 - 1 C milk of choice (almond, coconut, soy, whole, heavy cream)